justynroberts/rundeck-dynamic-options/README.md

 Use in Rundeck options by using the URL in the remote list option of any rundeck Job option

-**Notes.**
+## **Notes.**

  - Not really a whole lot of error checking.
-Please make sure you are writing clean, one line CSV files
+Please make sure you are writing clean, one line CSV files ;)
- - Options can be nested, and generally support more complex scenarios, this is really just a simple use case.
+ - Remote Options can be nested, and generally support more complex scenarios, this is really just a simple use case.
  - Options can also contain 2 values, a label and an actual value - In this case Im just writing both the label and the value as the same.

-Reference:
+**Reference:**
 https://docs.rundeck.com/3.4.10/manual/job-options.html#option-model-provider